 3) How many of these incidents resulted in fatalities?

 I'd be happy to have the figures running from 1st April of each year.

 * this is a highly rated blog by a police officer on just this subject:-

 NOT PROTECTIVELY MARKED

-Please see the attached response to your request for information from
+Please find the response to your request attached.